-Good dental habits are formed early in life.
-It is important for children to visit the dentist regularly.
-Having a family dentist where the whole family can be treated in the same office is both convenient and reassuring for children.
-Taking care of your teeth is important at any age.
-Developing a healthy oral hygiene routine from a young age can help set the tone for healthy teeth throughout a lifetime.
+You form good dental habits early in life.
+It is important for children to visit the dentist often.
+Having a family dentist where the whole family can visit the same office is both convenient and reassuring for children.
+Taking care of your teeth is key at any age.
+Starting a healthy oral hygiene routine from a young age can help set the tone for healthy teeth throughout a lifetime.

-Indianapolis family dentist Dr. Amy Marckese and the staff of DentalSpa are highly trained and experienced in treating children.
-Like our adult patients, children and teenagers enjoy the spa amenities we offer including being able to watch their favorite television shows while they’re being treated.
+Indianapolis family dentist Dr. Amy Marckese and the staff of DentalSpa are pediatric specialists with training and experience.
+Like our adult patients, children and teenagers enjoy the spa amenities we offer.
+Such as being able to watch their favorite television shows while in the dental chair.

 Dr. Amy and everyone at the DentalSpa are awesome.
 I have a family of 6 with a bunch of little ones and everyone has different dental health needs.
 Dr. Amy and her team make my whole family feel comfortable.
 I would highly recommend her to someone looking for a unique and personal dental experience.